 Could you have diabetes and not know it?
-Today is World Diabetes Day.
-According to Diabetes South Africa, 3.5 million South Africans are living with diabetes.
+According to Diabetes South Africa, over 3 million South Africans are living with diabetes.
 However, it is thought that many more South Africans could be diabetic without knowing it.

 Diabetes is a chronic health condition where the body is unable to produce enough insulin and properly break down glucose in the blood.
 Glucose comes from food and is used by the cells for energy.
 Without this energy, we cannot live.